The Ministers of Education accepted a new European approach to quality evaluation of joint programmes in the European Higher Education Area (EHEA).

 The European approach applies to joint programmes for which it was agreed the following definition: Joint programmes are understood as an integrated curriculum coordinated and offered jointly by different higher education institutions from EHEA countries, and leading to double/multiple degrees or a joint degree.

 Joint programmes can therefore lead to different modes of degree provision: two diplomas (double degrees), more than two diplomas (multiple degrees) or one joint degree (joint degree) are possible.

 For joint degrees NVAO uses a protocol that is based on the Dutch regulations on joint degrees.
 There are protocols for new joint degrees and existing programmes (see Frameworks/documents).
 Dutch law allows you to create a joint degree to connect to both a programme as a main subject within a programme.

-The accreditation terms for joint programmes are the same as for other Dutch programmes, so in the line six years.
-In the European approach is also an accreditation term of six years.
+The accreditation terms for joint programmes are the same as for other Dutch programmes.
+In the European approach is an accreditation term of six years.

 NVAO handles applications for new programmes within six months and for existing programmes within three months.
 Upon receipt of the draft decision by NVAO, the institution may appeal (see below).